 The highlight of research at the HCfE is the work of Prof Mark Casson.
-His research was the first successful attempt by any economic theorist to synthesize the mainstream economics approaches to competitive markets and entrepreneurship, developing what has become known as the ‘Reading approach’.
+His research was the first successful attempt by any economic theorist to synthesise the mainstream economics approaches to competitive markets and entrepreneurship, developing what has become known as the 'Reading approach'.
 By any estimate the Reading approach to entrepreneurship has become enormously influential among scholars researching entrepreneurship, with Casson alone now having 20,000 Google Scholar citations, making him one of the most influential social scientists in the world.

 Find more information about research and outputs delivered by HCfE.